-- Under the A&R Stockholder Agreement, Next Alt has the right to designate a number of directors to the board (the "Next Alt Designees") based on Next Alt's voting power as follows: - if Next Alt, Mr. Patrick Drahi (or his heirs or entities or trusts directly or indirectly under his or their control or formed for his or their benefit) or any of their affiliates (collectively, the "Drahi Group") beneficially owns in the aggregate, at least 50% of the voting power of our outstanding capital stock: (i) the Company will cause the Board to consist of a majority of directors nominated by Next Alt, and (ii) for so long as the Board consists of nine members, Next Alt will have the right to designate six directors to the Board; - if the Drahi Group beneficially owns, in the aggregate, less than 50% of the voting power of our outstanding capital stock, Next Alt will have the right to designate a number of directors to the Board equal to the total number of directors comprising the entire Board multiplied by the percentage of the voting power of our outstanding common stock beneficially owned, in the aggregate, by the Drahi Group, rounding up in the case of any resulting fractional number; - if the Drahi Group beneficially owns, in the aggregate, less than 50% of the voting power of our outstanding capital stock, Next Alt will not have the right to designate a number of directors to the Board equal to or exceeding 50% of directors comprising the entire Board; - · if a director designated by Next Alt resigns or is removed from the Board, only another director designated by Next Alt may fill the vacancy; and - in the event Mr. Patrick Drahi is not a member of our Board, one representative of the Drahi Group will have board observer rights so long as the Drahi Group beneficially owns, in the aggregate, at least 20% of the voting power of our outstanding capital stock.
+- Under the Amended and Restated Stockholder Agreement (the "A&R Stockholder Agreement") entered into on August 2023 with Next Alt S.à r.l. ("Next Alt"), a wholly-owned and controlled personal holding company of Mr. Patrick Drahi, Next Alt has the right to designate a number of directors to the board (the "Next Alt Designees") based on Next Alt's voting power as follows: - if Next Alt, Mr. Patrick Drahi (or his heirs or entities or trusts directly or indirectly under his or their control or formed for his or their benefit) or any of their affiliates (collectively, the "Drahi Group") beneficially owns in the aggregate, at least 50% of the voting power of our outstanding capital stock: (i) the Company will cause the Board to consist of a majority of directors nominated by Next Alt and (ii) for so long as the Board consists of nine members, Next Alt will have the right to designate six directors to the Board; - if the Drahi Group beneficially owns, in the aggregate, less than 50% of the voting power of our outstanding capital stock, Next Alt will have the right to designate a number of directors to the Board equal to the total number of directors comprising the entire Board multiplied by the percentage of the voting power of our outstanding common stock beneficially owned, in the aggregate, by the Drahi Group, rounding up in the case of any resulting fractional number; - if the Drahi Group beneficially owns, in the aggregate, less than 50% of the voting power of our outstanding capital stock, Next Alt will not have the right to designate a number of directors to the Board equal to or exceeding 50% of directors comprising the entire Board; - · if a director designated by Next Alt resigns or is removed from the Board, only another director designated by Next Alt may fill the vacancy; and - in the event Mr. Patrick Drahi is not a member of our Board, one representative of the Drahi Group will have board observer rights so long as the Drahi Group beneficially owns, in the aggregate, at least 20% of the voting power of our outstanding capital stock.